7 Critical Factors for Successful Selection of CDMO for Cell and Gene Therapy Manufacturing

 3. Size of CDMO

-Currently, there are around 100 CDMOs around the world capable of CGT manufacturing.
+Currently, there are around 100 CDMOs around the world capable of CAGT manufacturing.
 The size of CDMOs range from university-based, -affiliated, or -spun out up to big, established and recognised.
 The choice of the size will have significant impact on almost all aspect of the manufacturing and registration process.
 During choosing manufacturing partners you have to define what kind of constrains are non-negotiable, for instance does this CDMO will have enough skilled workers and capacity for all production steps.

 4. Location

 Another parameter which you need to consider is the physical location of the CDMO.
 At first, you need to find out where you want to perform your clinical trials as there are different regulations applying to different markets, as well as there is also the associated shipping cost and time.
 The majority of CDMOs (around 50) are in the United States and Canada, followed by the EU (around 40), and the UK (around 10).
-In Asia and Australia there is also around 10 CGT CDMOs.
+In Asia and Australia there is also around 10 CAGT CDMOs.

 5. Cost